ckastall/dsvsf/README.md

-# General Description and Usage
+# General Description

 This script computes the Distribution of Spatial Variation in SNP Frequencies (DSVSF) and the expected of heterozygosity either from an output of PhyloGeoSim (v2.0.beta_210319) (`--input_mode pgs`) or from a VCF file (`--input_mode vcf`).

-It is meant to be used as a command line tool.
+# Authors

+Chedly Kastally & Patrick Mardulyn

+# Copyright

+Copyright © 2024 Chedly Kastally & Patrick Mardulyn.

+All rights reserved.

+# Usage

 ## Usage: `pgs` input mode